Mathematical Game Theory: A New Approach: Mathematical modelling

 This terminological neutrality makes it clear that mathematical game theory comprises many more models than just those with human players.
 As we will see, many models of games, decisions, economics and social sciences have the same underlying mathematics as models of physics and informatics.

-{\bf A note on continuous and differentiable functions.} Real world phenomena are often modelled with continuous or even differentiable functions.
+{\bf Note on continuous and differentiable functions.} Real world phenomena are often modelled with continuous or even differentiable functions.
 However,

 Continuity and differentiability, therefore, are \emph{assumptions} of the model builder.
-These assumptions appear often very reasonable and produce good results in applications.
+These assumptions appear often reasonable and produce good results in applications.
 Moreover, they facilitate the mathematical ana\-lysis.
-The reader should nevertheless be aware of this difference between a mathematical model and its physical origin.
+Yet, their appropriateness cannot be proven by tests and experiments.
+The reader should be aware of the difference between a mathe\-matical model and its physical origin.

+{\bf Note on algorithms and computational complexity.} Game-theoretic questions naturally call for mathematical computations within appropriate models.
+This will become clear in the present text, which also tries to exhibit important links to mathematical optimization theory.
+However, here is not the place to discuss specific mathe\-matical optimization procedures {\it per se.} There is an abundance of classical mathematical literature on the latter, which can be consulted by the interested reader.

+The question of the complexity of computations within particular game-theoretic models has attracted the interest of theoretical computer science and created the field of \emph{algorithmic game theory}\footnote{see, \emph{e.g.}, \textsc{Nisan} {\it al.}~\cite{Nisan-et-al2007}}, whose details would exceed the frame and aim of this text and are, therefore, not addressed either.